flutter/website/src/docs/resources/platform-adaptations.md

 ### Momentum

 On **iOS**, repeated flings in the same direction stacks momentum and builds more speed with each successive fling.
-There is not equivalent behavior on *Android*.
+There is no equivalent behavior on *Android*.

 <div class="container">